top of page

 Presentation Pamphlet pt2

-Right: In this visual is a pamphlet I made for a presentation I and Victoria Garland made.
-I think the colors are nice and the information presented was a good summary of the presentation but it has some issues.
-The first thing I notice looking back on it is how hard to read the text is with that font.
-I also forced too much text on the page so the whole thing is cluttered and distracted.
-If I re-made it I would cut the text down a lot and break up the lines of text to make the design more readable.
+Right: In this visual is a pamphlet I made for a presentation Victoria Garland and I made.
+I think the colors are nice, and the information presented was a good summary of the presentation, but it has some issues.
+The first thing I notice looking back on it is how hard to read the text with that font.
+I also forced too much text on the page, so the whole thing is cluttered and distracted.
+If I remade it I would cut the text down a lot and break up the lines of text to make the design more readable.

 Final Thoughts

-Whether it was fighting with InDesign or experimenting with Canva and PicsArt I always have loved design.
+Whether it was fighting with InDesign or experimenting with Canva and PicsArt, I have always loved design.
+It allowed me to convey my ideas and stories visually rather than just a block of text drowning in a newspaper fold.

 As you can see throughout this portfolio, I love experimenting with design themes.
-With my theme of collage, I wanted to incorporate little pictures and borders that look taped in.
+I wanted to incorporate little pictures and borders that look taped in, as well as bright colors and cool shapes.
+This portfolio's design really represents how I approach anything journalistic: entirely myself.
 I encourage everyone to experiment with their designs instead of following the templates.
 Try something new!

 bottom of page